Salona: Fall

-In the early 7th century the Roman limes on river Danube and Sava fell and was militarily abandoned, leaving Roman province of Dalmatia open for conquest.
+In the early seventh century the Roman limes on the river Danube and Sava fell and was militarily abandoned, leaving the Roman province of Dalmatia open for conquest.
 The events of the fall of the city because of its location are relevant to the understanding when the province and coastal cities periphery succumbed to barbaric invasion.
-Pope Gregory I in July 600 wrote to the archbishop of Salona, Maximus, in which he expresses concern about the arrival of the Slavs ("de Sclavorum gente quae vobis valde imminet et affligor vehementer et conturbor").
-According to De Administrando Imperio (10th century) and Thomas the Archdeacon's Historia Salonitana (13th century), Salona was largely destroyed in the seventh century invasions of the Avars and Slavs (more specifically the Croats per Thomas the Archdeacon who also identified them with Goths and Slavs).
-In the DAIs chapters 29 and 30 on the history of Dalmatia and fall of Salona, the terms Avars and Slavs were interchangeably used but, most probably, generally meant the Slavs.
-The city was reportedly conquered by trickery when the Avar-Slavs, previously defeating a Roman army dispatched from Salona/Klis at the river Danube or Sava (possibly also near Cetina), passed the frontier castrum of Klis in disguise and expelled the Romans from the city.
+Pope Gregory I in July 600 wrote to the archbishop of Salona, Maximus, in which he expressed concern about the arrival of the Slavs ("de Sclavorum gente quae vobis valde imminet et affligor vehementer et conturbor").
+According to De Administrando Imperio (tenth century) and Thomas the Archdeacon's Historia Salonitana (thirteenth century), Salona was largely destroyed in the seventh century invasions by the Avars and Slavs (more specifically the Croats per Thomas the Archdeacon who also identified them with Goths and Slavs).
+The city was reportedly conquered by trickery when the Avar-Slavs, having previously defeated a Roman army dispatched from Salona/Klis at the river Danube or Sava (possibly also near Cetina), passed the frontier castrum of Klis in disguise and expelled the Romans from the city.
 When it became their possession, they "settled and thereafter began gradually to make plundering raids and destroyed the Romans who dwelt in the plains and on the higher ground and took possession of their lands".
 Refugees from Salona settled in other coastal and island cities (Decatera, Ragusa, Spalato, Tetrangourin, Diadora, Arbe, Vekla and Opara) and inside Diocletian's Palace.